Islamic economics: Similarity of Islamic economy with other countries

 In an interview with Professor Hossein Askari, a professor at George Washington University, the German newspaper "Suddeutsche" prepared a report on the ranking of countries that "respect Islamic values".

 Ireland, Luxembourg and Denmark are at the top of the said ranking table in relation to "Islamic economy in non-Islamic countries".
 No Muslim-majority country is among the top 25 countries in this ranking.
 Israel is in 27th place and thus much higher than Saudi Arabia which is in 91st place.
 Germany is in 26th place in this table.
 In the research conducted by Shahrzad Rahman and Hossein Askari, two professors of George Washington University, an estimate of the extent of Islamic economy of 208 countries around the world was made, the results of which are very interesting and according to that, many countries that, although are not Islamic (such as Ireland, Denmark, Luxembourg and Sweden); But their economy has similarities with the economic model of Islam or the Islamic economy.

+Macroeconomics

+Islamic Economics does not have major mathematical works at its current stage, although some of its principles include mathematical formulae.
+These include the gold standard, land tax, profit & loss sharing financing, as well as full reserve banking.
+So far, there are at least two books on Islamic Macroeconomics, and a few academic papers.